 Windows RT or WinRT was an operating system intended to be used on devices with ARM processors, like tablets.
 It is only capable of running software from the Microsoft Store, as well as any software that is bundled and installed with Windows RT initially.
 The operating system was never available for purchase separate from a device, but was available to manufacturers and sold on the Microsoft Surface.

 As of January 2015 Microsoft no longer makes or sells any devices that use Windows RT.
-However, Microsoft will continue support for Windows RT 8.1 until January 9, 2018.
+Microsoft support for Windows RT 8.1 ends on January 9, 2018.